alexeyev/RuConceptNet/README.md

 # RussianConceptNet
-ConceptNet 5.7, Russian part extraction scripts + fast access to relations
+ConceptNet 5.7 (Russian part) extraction scripts + fast access to relations.
+Note: a simple modification of the preprocessing script allows to build a queryable graph of **any other subset of ConceptNet**.

 ### Preparations